elh/ePhone/README.md

-# ePhone - iframe a site into a phone model
+# ePhone - iframe a site onto a phone model